Generative midtended cognition and Artificial Intelligence. Thinging with thinging things: Should We Stand on the Shoulders of Generative Giants? Future Risks and Benefits

-{Beyond this, even if we dodged those risks, one further line of worry that has already been brought up in the literature }{(Hernández-Orallo \& Vold, 2019)}{~is that of a sort of }{cognitive atrophy}{.}{~Motor vehicles induce movement atrophies that we need to compensate with gyms and sport habits.
+Beyond this, even if we dodged those risks, one further line of worry that has already been brought up in the literature \citep{HernandezOrallo2019} is that of a sort of \textit{cognitive atrophy}.
+Motor vehicles induce movement atrophies that we need to compensate with gyms and sport habits.
 Calculators severely reduced our capacity to carry out fast and efficient mathematical calculations.
 What kinds of creative atrophies might result from generative midtended cognition in humans?
 We also need to take into account that not only humans are exposed to creative damage.
-Generative AI can also collapse when recursively trained and tuned to cannibalised content }{(Shumailov et al., 2024)}{.
-Could a generalized adoption of generative AI result in a global creative atrophy, incapable of generating sufficiently rich and original content to feed itself forward?}
+Generative AI can also collapse when recursively trained and tuned to cannibalised content \citep{Shumailov2024}.
+Could a generalized adoption of generative AI result in a global creative atrophy, incapable of generating sufficiently rich and original content to feed itself forward?

-{Finally, issues of authenticity }{(Zawadzki \& Adamczyk, 2021)}{, which are already at stake within current digital contexts (see Pérez-Verdugo \& Barandiaran, 2023, for an exploration within an enactive framework), might also get amplified with generative midtention.
-If personal identity is the result of our creative and narrative capacity to write and tell ourselves in the world }{(Ricoeur, 1995)}{, and generative interventions occur at scales that usually fall outside our awareness by technologies that we are unable to regulate (since they are mostly opaque for us), our personal autonomy and identity will be at stake.
+Finally, issues of authenticity \citep{Zawadzki2021}, which are already at stake within current digital contexts \citep[see][for an exploration within an enactive framework]{PerezVerdugo2023}, might also get amplified with generative midtension.
+If personal identity is the result of our creative and narrative capacity to write and tell ourselves in the world \citep{Ricoeur1995}, and generative interventions occur at scales that usually fall outside our awareness by technologies that we are unable to regulate (since they are mostly opaque for us), our personal autonomy and identity will be at stake.
 While the user can retain a sense of authorship over the final product, as she is the only true agent, midtended cognition implies that this does not guarantee that it is a completely authentic product of her agency in the traditional sense.
 To assess the extent of authenticity, the width dimension could be called in to shed light on some nuances: even when integration is deep, we cannot ascribe the same degree of authenticity to a wider midtended process where generative AI is tuned to the level of full personal context of the user, than to shallower cases where the tuning is more local.
-This is also the intuition that the individualization dimension of integration in extended cognition was tapping upon. }
+This is also the intuition that the individualization dimension of integration in extended cognition was tapping upon.